PhilipFraDIKU/batch_match/README.md

 A potential usecase for the program, could be in a situation where one has (legally!) downloaded several files of different formats.
 These files need to go somewhere else but simply going through all the subfolders and then dragging&dropping files from source to destination directory is dumb.
 Enter batch_match; simply specify destination plus filetype and the rest will be handled for you!

-Technology:
-Will probably write this in Python...
+This will probably be written in F#.